tilt-dev/tilt.build/blog/_posts/2019-10-28-build-cache-spark-joy.md

 How do you know that you’re running into disk space trouble?
 The surest sign is that your Docker daemon is throwing errors of the form:
 > No space left on device

 This error can happen in the course of many different operations, but generally it means the same thing: your Docker daemon doesn’t have enough room for all the junk that’s on it.
-(Note that the “device” running out of space here is the Docker VM, not your computer as a whole--don’t panic!)

-The more opaque form of this error is when your _local Kubernetes cluster_ (e.g. Kubernetes for Docker for Mac, or Minikube, if you’re also using the Minikube Docker instance) starts throwing “DiskPressure” errors.
-Recall that local k8s clusters are (generally) single-node clusters, i.e. all the k8s stuff happening on a single VM.
+The more opaque form of this error is when you're running MacOS and your _local Kubernetes cluster_ (e.g. Kubernetes for Docker for Mac, or Minikube, if you’re also using the Minikube Docker instance) starts throwing “DiskPressure” errors.
+Recall that local k8s clusters are (generally) single-node clusters, and on MacOS, your nodes are all VMs; thus, all the k8s stuff happening on a single VM.
 Funnily, all your Docker storage is _also_ on that same VM; thus, if you have too much junk in your Docker storage, it takes away space that k8s would otherwise want to use, so k8s starts complaining about a lack of space.
 I won’t say that this is always the case, but often, “DiskPressure” errors on your local k8s cluster are, at their root, Docker disk space problems, and not k8s specific; try the steps below and see if the errors go away.

 ### What's eating you(r disk space)?
-If you think you’re running out of Docker storage space, dig in with [`docker system df`](XXX) to see where your space is going.
-You’ll see stats for four types of
-Dig in with docker system df (-v) = see docker disk usage broken down by object type.
-I haven’t had to battle volume bloat much, so I’m not going to talk about it here, but let’s talk about the other three objects.
+If you think you’re running out of Docker storage space, dig in with [`docker system df`](https://docs.docker.com/engine/reference/commandline/system_df/) to see where your space is going (try `-v` for even more info).
+You’ll see stats for four types of Docker objects.
+I haven’t had to battle volume bloat much, so I’m not going to talk about it here, but let’s talk about the other three objects:

 **Images**: okay, if you use Docker, you probably know what an image is, and it’s probably pretty to easy to imagine how, if you have enough of them, they start taking up a lot of disk space.
 Because images are composed of layers (see below), an image only takes up size according to its _unique_ layers--but this can still add up.
 If you’re developing with Tilt, especially if you’re not using [Live Update](https://blog.tilt.dev/2019/04/02/fast-kubernetes-development-with-live-update.html) and are doing a fresh docker build for every code change, you’ll be building a _lot_ of images.
 Sorry about that!